Get organized with printable file folder labels or custom file labels

 2. Measure the file folder tab

-3. Choose your file folder label material
+3. Choose your label material

-Colored file folder labels feature a strip of preprinted color across the top of the label that can help you quickly sort through your file folders.
+Colored file folder labels feature a strip of preprinted color across the top of the label that can help you quickly sort through your folders.

-4. Find the right file folder label template
+4. Find the correct template

 5. Printing your file folder labels